1519 imperial election: Background

-Charles could count on the vote of Louis II, who was married to his younger sister Mary of Hungary.
+Charles convinced the Polish king, who would cast the vote on behalf of his nephew, Louis I, who was also married to Charles' younger sister Mary of Hungary.
 He and Francis competed to exceed one another in their bribery of the remaining electors.

+Pope Leo X sent his legates to lobby on behalf of Francis I, out of fear that the Papal States would be sandwiched between Habsburg Naples and Imperial fiefs in northern Italy.
+However, the papal legates, by claiming that Charles was not an eligible candidate, made themselves thoroughly unpopular and undermined their own campaign.

 Elected

-Charles was the head of the Austrian House of Habsburg after the death of his grandfather Maximilian, but he was born in the Burgundian low countries, had grown up speaking French and Dutch, was in Spain at the time of the election, and had not yet been to Germany and learned German.
+Charles was the head of the Austrian House of Habsburg after the death of his grandfather Maximilian, but he was born in the Habsburg Netherlands, had grown up speaking French and Dutch, was in Spain at the time of the election, and had not yet been to Germany or learned German.
 Thus, there was a risk that he could be felt to be as much of a foreigner as Francis.
 However, Charles advised the princes against electing a foreign king and declared himself a "German by blood and stock".

-Therefore, he underwent a relentless propaganda campaign in which he shifted the narrative to claim his heritage as the head of a German dynasty and as the grandson of Maximilian (previous Holy Roman Emperor) and presented Francis as nothing more than a 'foreign adventurer', fostering fears of foreign interference in German affairs.
+Therefore, he launched a relentless propaganda campaign in which he shifted the narrative to claim his heritage as the head of a German dynasty and as the grandson of Maximilian (previous Holy Roman Emperor) and presented Francis as nothing more than a 'foreign adventurer', fostering fears of foreign interference in German affairs.
 Consequentially, he obtained 'German sympathies', making his election more attractive.

-Another factor in favor of Charles was that he, as the ruler of sparse states in the Low Countries, Spain, and Austria, was less likely to impose his personal ambitions over German princes as he would also be pre-occupied on his other affairs.
+Another factor in favour of Charles was that he, as the ruler of sparse states in the Low Countries, Spain, and Austria, was less likely to impose his personal ambitions over German princes as he would also be pre-occupied on his other affairs.
 In contingency with this notion, Charles promised to guarantee 'German liberties'.
 At the same time, the threat of military force from the Swabian League, formed in 1488 and sympathetic towards Charles's Habsburg background, also influenced the result.

 In addition, Charles had deeper pockets.
 Francis had bought the elector of Trier; up for grabs were the electors of Mainz, Brandenburg, and the Palatinate.
-Although full details of the election were never revealed, it is possible that the electors sought a way out of their dilemma by electing Frederick III as emperor, but that he turned them down.
+Although full details of the election were never revealed, it is possible that the electors sought a way out of their dilemma by electing Frederick III of Saxony as emperor, but that he turned them down.

 All these factors made Charles's election much more attractive than his competition.
 In the end, Charles was elected unanimously.